Mardin, Turkey - Travel

 Buses and shuttles

 Buses and shuttles are the most common modes of transportation in the area.
-They operate on main roads and narrow streets, with stops located throughout the city within a 5- to 10-minute walking distance of each other.
+They operate on main roads and narrow streets, with stops located throughout the city within a 5- to 10-minute walk of one another.

 Taxis